ComScore

 • Why We Recommend It: charming nearby towns, relaxing vibes, drivable quality restaurants

-Callicoon Hills Resort is located in a corner of the Western Catskills near the Delaware river, close to the Pennsylvania border, and surrounded by some of the area’s cutest and most darling towns, like Calicoon, Narrowsburg and Hankins, NY.
-Ten A-frame glamping cabins are brand spanking new this summer at the property, and it’s also boasting some pretty primo amenities as of late, too.
+Callicoon Hills Resort is in a corner of the Western Catskills near the Delaware river, close to the Pennsylvania border, and surrounded by some of the area’s cutest and most darling towns, like Callicoon, Narrowsburg and Hankins, NY.
+In addition to the ten whimsical A-frame glamping cabins, the resort also boasts some pretty primo amenities as of late, too.
 Examples?
-A new gym and outdoor yoga deck, plus saunas in the most picturesque of places—AKA, on a ridge overlooking the property.
+A gym and outdoor yoga deck, plus saunas in the most picturesque of places—AKA, on a ridge overlooking the property.
 Each of the glamping cabins is cozy and enveloped in nature, accessible by hiking paths, making them ideal for a romantic weekend or just a little extra privacy.
 For an extra element of surprise, they also feature a huge, triangle shaped picture window that takes up one full side of the A-frame, exposing the most peaceful of views with a mix of relaxed-yet-premium furnishings.

 2. Eastwind Hotel & Bar